aimiliano/Pokevision-mods/README.md

 # Pokevision-mods

+## Pokevision Stopped Working
+Unfortunately Pokevision stopped working so i keep this here only for reference..
+Thanks everyone for noticing!

 ## What this script does:

 Removes all frames from the page and leaves it Full screen :D (configurable if you want to see the header or footer or sidebar)